UrbanMachine/colcon-poetry-ros/README.md

 ## Installing Dependencies

-Poetry dependencies are not installed as part of the node build process, but they can be installed using a separate tool that's included in this package.
+Poetry dependencies are not installed as part of the build process, but they can be installed using a separate tool that's included in this package.

 ```bash
 python3 -m colcon_poetry_ros.dependencies.install --base-paths <path to your nodes>
 ```

-This command installs each node's dependencies to Colcon's base install directory.
-This means that your dependencies live alongside your node's code after it's built, isolated from the rest of your system.
+This command installs each package's dependencies to Colcon's base install directory.
+This means that your dependencies live alongside your package's code after it's built, isolated from the rest of your system.

 If you customize `colcon build` with the `--install-base` or `--merge-install` flags, make sure to provide those to this tool as well.